 About Purely For You

 Yes!
 Purely For You offers FREE 2 business day shipping in the US, with the exception of Hawaii, Alaska, and Puerto Rico.

-Most orders will ship within 2 business days and sent with 2-day shipping.
+Most orders will ship within 2 business days and are sent with 2-day shipping.
 You can expect your order to arrive to you 1-3 days from the time you place your order.